techmania-team/techmania-docs/English/Rulesets.md

 If it's `timeWindows[4]` or more before a note's correct time, the game will ignore all input on the note.
 If it's `timeWindows[4]` past a note's correct time and the game still received no input on that note, it becomes a BREAK.

 `longNoteGracePeriod` is a special window applied to long notes (hold, drag and repeat hold).
 It can also be in seconds or pulses, depending on `longNoteGracePeriodInPulses`.
 After a long note loses input, it will not cause a MISS until `longNoteGracePeriod` seconds or pulses has passed.

+## HP and HP delta

+**Watch out!** HP-related parameters must be integers.

+HP deltas are defined as 10 arrays (`hpDeltaBasic` etc.); each array contains 6 numbers, corresponding to Rainbow MAX, MAX, COOL, GOOD, MISS and BREAK, respectively.

+The player starts with `maxHp` points of HP.
+On each judgement, the game looks up the HP delta value from the array matching the note type, Fever status and judgement, then adds the delta to the current HP.
+A positive delta will increase HP; A negative delta will decrease HP.

 ## Hitbox sizes